athomik79/Updated-Portfolio/README.md

 # Updated-Portfolio
-An updated developer portfolio page using html, css and js
+A sample portfolio page using html, css and js